 I can hear Bonnie screaming at me.
 "Katniss, run!
 You need to run!"
 That's when I remember.
 This Peeta doesn't know me.
 This Peeta will probably kill me.

 I let go so I can run back to the others, but I can't.
 His arms are the ones wrapped around me now, and he isn't letting go.
 Two guards appear from behind him and take off after the others.
 I try to break free but his grip on me is so tight that I can't breathe.
 As I struggle, my pack falls to the ground.
 I can see the peacekeepers get to Pollux.
 He's immediately tackled to the ground by one of them.
 The other chases Effie and Bonnie as they try to get back to the elevator.
-Bonnie is able to make it back just as the peacekeeper grabs Effie and throws her to the ground.
-He turns to grab Bonnie, but she's already gone.
+Bonnie is able to make it back just as the peacekeeper grabs Effie and throws her to the floor.
+He then turns to grab Bonnie, but she's already gone.

 A few of the unconscious peacekeepers start to come to.
 The one, who had thrown Effie, calls back to Peeta.
 "Should we pursue the other one?"